Many newly licensed real estate agents need help in how to present an offer to a listing agent.

 Will this transaction be subject to the seller finding suitable housing?

 Why I Ask: If the seller hasn’t identified a new home and received acceptance on their offer, you want to ask if this transaction will be subject to the seller finding their next home.
-This question is important because you’ll need to explain this to your buyer in case they have an upcoming lease renewal and let them know that there is a possibility it can take the sellers time to find a home in today’s market which can potentially delay the sale of the subject property.
+This question is important because you’ll need to explain this to your buyer in case they have an upcoming lease renewal and let them know that there is a possibility it can take the seller time to find a home in today’s market which can potentially delay the sale of the subject property.
 This also helps with coming up with a closing timeline.

 Any offers on the table?